Project Director

 Ross Miller, University of Guam.
 I am a professor of Entomology at the University of Guam, where my laboratory assists in the Ecology of Bird Loss Project, particularly with insects of the Marianas.
 I'm originally from Fort Collins, Colorado.
 I received my Ph.D from Washington State University's Department of Entomology, MS in Biology from the University of Houston, and BS in Zoology from Brigham Young University.

-Dara M. Wald, Iowa State University.
+Dara M. Wald, Texas A&M University.
 I am an Assistant Professor of Environmental Communication in the Greenlee School of Journalism and Communication at Iowa State University.
 My research explores the causes and consequences of environmental conflict over the management of natural resources and the use of innovative public engagement and communication strategies to promote effective and sustainable decision making and collaborative governance over land, wildlife and water.
 For the EBL project, my work explores how public and stakeholders' values and beliefs influence support for conservation action and invasive species management.

 EBL Postdoctoral Researchers